hthegoat/hk-portfolio/docs/README.md

 ## Career Highlights

 - $370k spent in ads for $1.5 million in revenue
+- 4 million views on TikTok for a client under management
+- 3.4 million photo views on Unsplash
+- Created and produced multiple commercial style content

 ## Projects